 Here at HomeGymr, we are avid fitness lovers.
 Several of us are even certified personal trainers with academic degrees in fitness-related majors.
 But most importantly, we are consumers, just like you.
 This unique combination of passion, experience, and consumer-mindset gives us the perfect set of qualifications to be researching home gyms because we know exactly what to look for in an ideal machine (not to mention we look at everything from a completely unbiased perspective because we are an independent group with no ties to any brands, companies, or manufacturers).

 The key difference that sets our guide apart from the rest is personalization.
 There are already plenty of “top 10” lists for the best home gym, but the problem with those is that they are extremely broad.
 Nothing is personalized, which just doesn’t make sense when it comes to fitness equipment because we all have different needs.
-While you might be trying to gain muscle, I might be trying to lose weight.
+While you might be trying to gain muscle, I might be trying to lose body weight.
 Or maybe you are comfortable with spending more money, whereas I want to stick to a tight budget.
 The list goes on and on, and therefore the best home gym for you might not be the best for me.

 Our goal in creating this guide was to have the most comprehensive home gym resource on the internet so that anyone in any situation would be able to come here and use our 100% honest, unbiased information to find their perfect match – and that’s exactly what we’ve done.
 It may have taken us almost a full year of reviewing and comparing home gyms until we were satisfied with our results, but now we can rightfully say that we have research-backed solutions for everyone no matter what your personal situation may be.